loganmarchione/loganmarchione.com/content/posts/2022/02/index.md

 # Introduction

 In my [last post](/2021/10/deploying-hugo-with-cloudfront-and-s3/), I was testing the deployment of Hugo with [CloudFront and S3](https://aws.amazon.com/premiumsupport/knowledge-center/cloudfront-serve-static-website/).
 My main complaints came from the complicated Terraform setup and the lack of easy redirects.
-Since Amplify and CloudFront+S3 are the only AWS-based offerings, I decided to check out alternatives outside the AWS umbrella.
+Since Amplify and CloudFront+S3 are the only AWS-based offerings, I decided to check out alternatives outside of the AWS umbrella.

 # Static site hosting